Some People (film): Production

+Director Clive Donner, who had been working in advertising, was approached to make a documentary to promote the Duke of Edinburgh scheme.
+Donner felt the documentary would only reach people who already knew about the scheme, and suggested they make a dramatic feature instead.

 The film was produced by advertising producer James Archibald, who envisioned it as a way to promote the Duke of Edinburgh scheme.
 He used this to get star Kenneth More to appear for nothing and for Anglo Amalgamated to distribute for free.

-The film was shot on location.
-Archibald said generous donations such as these enabled the film "is a $700,000 film that will be brought in for less than $200,000 because of the generosity of the film industry and others."
+Archibald said generous donations such as these enabled the film as "a $700,000 film that will be brought in for less than $200,000 because of the generosity of the film industry and others."

 The film was shot entirely on location in Bristol with Anneke Wills recalling that the crew arrived in Bristol three weeks before shooting to get the feel of Bristol with the boys learning the local accent, riding motorbikes and visiting local dance halls with much of the script being ad-libbed.
 Local filming locations were used including the W.D. & H.O.
 Wills cigarette factory, Royal York Crescent, Clifton Suspension Bridge, the Theatre Royal, the Palace Hotel, Bristol South public baths, the city docks, The Portway and Lockleaze, with Lockleaze School used for much of the interior filming.

 Kenneth More agreed to play his role for nothing apart from his expenses because he had no other offers around the time, and the movie was for a good cause: all proceeds were to go to the Duke of Edinburgh's Award Scheme who commissioned the film and the National Playing Fields Association.
 During filming he began an affair with one of the cast, Angela Douglas, who became his wife.
+Donner called More's casting "our ace in the hole."

 The film features a test flight of the Bristol 188.